MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/web-components/scale-out-installation.md

 22. Click **Exit**.

-23. The [!INCLUDE[prodshort](../includes/prodshort.md)] Web Client Help installer will be started.
+23. The Dynamics GP Web Client Help installer will be started.
 Click **Install** to complete the help installation process.

 24. Click **Finish** to close the installer.

 ## Install the host machines

-It is assumed that you have installed a [!INCLUDE[prodshort](../includes/prodshort.md)] desktop client onto the session host machine, and that the desktop client is able to log in to [!INCLUDE[prodshort](../includes/prodshort.md)].
+It is assumed that you have installed a Dynamics GP desktop client onto the session host machine, and that the desktop client is able to log in to Dynamics GP.
 The following prerequisites must have been completed:

--   The web client runtime components for the [!INCLUDE[prodshort](../includes/prodshort.md)] installation must also have been installed on the session host machine to use the web client.
+-   The web client runtime components for the Dynamics GP installation must also have been installed on the session host machine to use the web client.
 Refer to [Web client runtime components](#_Web_client_runtime) on page 24 for more information.

--   The service based architecture components for the [!INCLUDE[prodshort](../includes/prodshort.md)] installation must also have been installed on the session host machine to use service based architecture.
+-   The service based architecture components for the Dynamics GP installation must also have been installed on the session host machine to use service based architecture.

 -   It is also assumed that you have installed the security certificate on each session host machine as described in Installing a security certificate on a server on page 46.

 Use the following procedure to install components on each session host machine.
 You will repeat this process for each session host machine that you add to the web components deployment.

-1. From the [!INCLUDE[prodshort](../includes/prodshort.md)] installation media, double-click the Setup.exe file to open the [!INCLUDE[prodshort](../includes/prodshort.md)] installation window.
+1. From the Dynamics GP installation media, double-click the Setup.exe file to open the Dynamics GP installation window.

 2. Click the Web Components and then click Install.